 Your Airbnb title has one goal only: to entice people to check out your listing.
-All things equal, the listing with the better title will achieve a higher click-through-rate from the search results.
+All things equal, if you can find a catchy title for your Airbnb rental, you will achieve a higher click-through-rate from the search results.
 That’s why your Airbnb title is an essential part of your Airbnb listing.
 It pays off to spend some time crafting a really good one.

-In this post I explain exactly how to do just that.
-First, I show you how to craft an outstanding title.
-Secondly, I show you a number of examples for inspiration.
+In this post, I explain exactly how to do just that.
+First, I'll explain all the elements you need to create a catchy Airbnb title.
+Secondly, I show you a number of Airbnb title examples for inspiration.

 You can use up to 50 characters to craft your Airbnb title.
 Use as much as you can!
 Less is not more in this case.
 Any extra information you provide in your title could be a reason for the viewer to click on your listing.